brown-ccv/ccv-website-hugo/content/english/services/rates.md

 {{% /table %}}

 > † Free exploratory accounts are available to all tenure-track faculty and PIs at Brown.
-Students and researchers may also obtain an exploratory account with written permission from their advisor or PI.
 Exploratory accounts have a 32-core limit per user, with a per-job limit of 92,160 core-minutes.

 > ‡The maximum number of cores and duration may change based on cluster utilization.
 Priority accounts each have a Quality-of-Service (QOS) allowing up to 208 cores, 1TB memory, and total per-job limit of 998,400 core-minutes.
 This allows a 208-core job to run for 80 hours, a 104-core job to run for 160 hours, or 208 1-core jobs to run for 80 hours.